 Sales start online and in stores far before the actual day of Nov.
-29, and continue through the holidays.
-Walmart got the Black Friday party started way early with its Early Deals Drop which started on October 25, a full month before Black Friday itself with deals on tech, home goods, and more.
-Amazon has also become known for starting the sales the week of Black Friday or earlier.
+27, and continue through the holidays.
+Walmart got their Black Friday party started way early with its Deals For Days Event which starts Nov.
+11, a full two and a half weeks before Black Friday itself with deals on tech, home goods, and more.
+Amazon has also launched pre-Black Friday sales during their Holiday Dash Event, which will continue through the holidays.
 Amazon’s (often Prime-specific) deals are a great opportunity to score deals on gaming consoles, phones, tablets, TVs, and other tech products (especially if you’re looking to shop Alexa products like the many iterations of the Echo or smart TVs) as well as clothing, beauty, and more.

 And expect many more Black Friday deals to begin the evening of Thanksgiving, perfect for some online shopping while lounging your way through your food coma.
-Or, if you’re more the type to venture out into the cold, while Target hasn’t announced its plans for 2019 yet, for Black Friday 2018 the stores opened at 5 p.m. on Thursday night, closed at 1 a.m. on Friday, and then reopened at 7 a.m. on Friday morning.
-Many other stores opened at 6 a.m. or 7 a.m. on Friday morning, due to COVID-19 expect many retailers to shift some of their Black Friday deals from in-store to online.
+Or, if you’re more the type to venture out into the cold, while Target hasn’t announced its plans for in-store or online Black Friday 2020 sales yet, but they've announced a few pre-Black Friday deals on everything from a Dyson vacuum to a best-selling air fryer.
+While historically, many other stores opened at 6 a.m. or 7 a.m. on Friday morning, due to COVID-19 expect many retailers to shift some of their Black Friday deals from in-store to online.